Iqbolshoh/php-database-manager/README.md

-# 📌 Database Class - PHP MySQL Wrapper
+# 📌 Database Manager - PHP MySQL Wrapper

-🚀 This is a simple and secure PHP database wrapper class that uses MySQLi for database interactions.
+🚀 This project, developed by **Iqbolshoh Ilhomjonov**, is a simple and secure PHP database wrapper class that uses MySQLi for database interactions.
 It provides an easy-to-use interface for executing queries, fetching results, and managing transactions efficiently.

 ## ✨ Features
 - 🔒 **Secure MySQLi connection**